Great Lakes Stones at Beth Millner Jewelry

 Lake Superior Agate

-Most of our stones come from a couple of dedicated rock hounds up in the Keewenaw Peninsula who have made Lake Superior Gemstones their livelihood.
+Most of our stones come from a couple of dedicated rock hounds up in the Keweenaw Peninsula who have made Lake Superior Gemstones their livelihood.
 They find and prepare each stone for its placement into a Beth Millner original design.

 We do have a variety of Lake Superior Agates that were found and cut by Beth herself.
 Some were sourced from beaches right here in Marquette, Michigan, while others were found during her travels around the Lake Superior Region.
 You can check out our Marquette Agates here.